g-gualeni/QtNoid2/DEVELOPMENT.md

 - [x] Add test for UniqueID
 - [x] uniqueId should not be saved to JSON
-- [ ] Check the min and max are correct when we apply range
+- [x] Check the min and max are correct when we apply range
-- [ ] Check the min and max are correct when we apply schema
+- [x] Check the min and max are correct when we apply schema

-      In teoria posso creare dei Parameter non validi in questo modo
-      --> Parameter::Parameter(const QJsonObject &schema, const QJsonObject &value, QObject *parent)
-- [ ] Test Parameter constructor using bad JSON objects
+- [x] Test Parameter constructor using bad JSON objects

-- [ ] Test performance using bindings and using signal/slots
 - [ ] Add tooltip parameter (remember test and schema)
 - [ ] Add the visible parameter (remember test and schema)

+- [ ] Test performance using bindings and using signal/slots
 - [ ] Update documentation